Korean, Edit

 ③ Commonly used for screening before phase 1 of drug development

-④ Verify if reversion mutation occurs using auxotrophic mutations
+④ Verify if back mutation occurs using auxotrophic mutations

 ⑤ Uses Salmonella typhimurium sensitive to mutagens